Taibi Kahler

-Taibi Kahler (born 1943) is an American clinical psychologist, author, and presidential communications advisor.
-He added the concepts of the Mini-script and Drivers to Transactional analysis theory and developed them into the 'Process Therapy Model' (PTM) and the 'Process Communication Model' (PCM) of human personality and communication.
-PTM / PCM theory was used at NASA to vet astronaut candidates for the shuttle programme and Bill Clinton used it to tailor his political speeches.
-PCM is currently applied to corporate management, interpersonal communications, education, and real-time analysis of call centre interactions.
+Taibi Kahler (born 1943) is an American author and communications consultant.
+He added the concepts of the Mini-script and Drivers to Transactional analysis theory.

-Background
+Early life and education

+Kahler was born June 30, 1943 in Kewanna, Indiana.
+He was the only child of George Kahler, a farmer, and Madelyn Kahler.
+His father died in combat in April, 1945 while serving in the United States Army in the European Theater, resulting in Kahler being raised by his single mother in Hammond, Indiana.
+He has indicated that it was a financially poor, but loving upbringing.
+Kahler attended Hope College, in Holland, Michigan, before transferring to Purdue University where he graduated with B.A. in English Literature, an M.S., and a Ph.D. in Child Development and Family Life (1972).

-Kahler developed the Personality Pattern Inventory (PPI) which has been filled out by over 1,400,000 people worldwide.
+Kahler developed the Personality Pattern Inventory (PPI).
 In 1977, he received the Eric Berne Memorial Scientific Award from the International Transactional Analysis Association.
-Applying Kahler's theories to the field of communications, he argues that any population can be divided into six different personality types (denoted thinker, harmoniser, persister, rebel, imaginer, promoter) and that by modifying how we say what we say, according to the personalities of those we interact with, we can become more effective communicators.
+Kahler's argues that any population can be divided into six different personality types (denoted thinker, harmoniser, persister, rebel, imaginer, promoter) and that by modifying how we say what we say, according to the personalities of those we interact with, we can become more effective communicators.

+PCM has been applied to call centre interactions.